zcking/dbx-policy-builder/README.md

 The app will be available in your Databricks workspace under the Compute >> Apps section.
 It may take a few minutes for the App compute to spin up the first time.

-> **Note:** in Databricks Apps, this app is built to use the viewing user's permissions, not your permissions as the deployer.
-This ensures secure access that aligns with users' normal level of access within the workspace.
+> **Note:** once your app is deployed, you should note the service principal ID that gets generated for it.
+This can be found in the workspace UI.
+You may then add this policy to your `admins` group in the workspace; this will allow the app to access all policies.
+In the future we will work to add [On-Behalf-Of User Tokens](https://docs.databricks.com/aws/en/dev-tools/databricks-apps/app-development#add-on-behalf-of-user-authorization-to-a-databricks-app) so stay tuned!

 ## Usage